Michael Sachs

 Data Science Manager, Content Distribution Infrastructure Sept 2020 - Jan 2022

-• Led the ML, data, and causal inference team focused on improving the performance and efficiency of Netflix’s global content distribution network, Open Connect.
+• Led the ML, data, and research team focused on improving the performance and efficiency of Netflix’s global content distribution network: Open Connect.

-• Led the cross-functional effort to build data science infrastructure from the ground up for the new Netflix Cloud Games product.
+• Led the cross-functional effort to build data capabilities from the ground up for the new Netflix Cloud Games product.

 FLYR